apsz3/imogen/README.md

 ## Compositions

-A composition is specified as a series of pairs of "offsets" and "images".
+A composition is specified as a series of pairs of "offsets" and "images", given in curly-braces after the definition of the "base" image.
-An offset is a value specifying the number of pixels to move down and right from (0,0), the top-left corner of the base image the composition is working from.
+An offset is a value specifying the number of pixels to move down and right from (0,0), the top-left corner of the *previous image* in the composition.
+For the first image in the composition, the offset is from (0,0) of the base image, which is the top-left corner.
+For subsequent images, the offset is from the *bottom right* of the previous image.
+If the width is exceeded, the image wraps around.
+An image is *pasted* with its top-left corner at the location specified by previous image bottom right + offset.

 This code